-In the past year, authorities in different emirates have announced changes to the speed limit on key roads, and it is important to keep these in mind when driving on routes that you may be taking after a long gap.
+In the past two years, authorities in different emirates have announced changes to the speed limit on key roads, and it is important to keep these in mind when driving on routes that you may be taking after a long gap.
 If you are still going to drive at the same speed limit, you will be liable to pay fines for driving above the speed limit.

 Fines for exceeding speed limit